 6.6.2 an interim or permanent appointment has been made; and

 6.6.3 the date on which the appointee reports for duty.

+6.6.4 The term of an acting appointee shall not exceed six months.
+The term for an acting appointment may be extended for an additional three months.
+In any case an acting appointee shall serve no more than nine months.

 7.0 Periodic Review of Academic Administrators